 CLAIM: James writes, “Let endurance have its perfect result, so that you may be perfect and complete, lacking in nothing” (Jas.
 1:4).
 Does this mean that Christians can reach a state of sinless perfection?

 RESPONSE: Our hermeneutic needs to be grammatical and historical, but it also needs to be intelligible.
-Such an interpretation completely strains an intelligible interpretation, because if Christians can reach a state of sinless perfection, then I’ve never met a Christian before!
+Such an interpretation completely strains intelligibility, because if Christians can reach a state of sinless perfection, then I’ve never met a Christian before!

 The Bible teaches that none of us will reach a state of sinless perfection this side of eternity.
 John writes, “If we say that we have no sin, we are deceiving ourselves and the truth is not in us” (1 Jn.
 1:8).
 James writes, “For we all stumble in many ways” (Jas.
 3:2), referring to Christian believers.
 Paul speaks of the flesh and Spirit battling one another in the life of the Christian (Gal.
 5:17), and he himself experienced this personal struggle with sin (Rom.
 7:17).